MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/guidelines-for-naming-fields-controls-and-objects.md

 Another way to avoid unexpected results is to always use the ! operator instead of the . (dot) operator to refer to the value of a field, control, or object.
 For example, the following identifier explicitly refers to the value of the Name field rather than the Name property:
 [NameInfo]![Name]

+> [!NOTE]
- **Note**  The ! operator can be used only in Access desktop databases.
+> The ! operator can be used only in Access desktop databases.

 ## See also